suhas-arun/Brute-Force/Periodic-Table/README.md

 Afterwards, a new element is automatically randomly chosen so the game can continue.

+The reset button just chooses a new element without showing the element information.

 # Incorrect answers and hints

-If the user guesses the element incorrectly, a popup says how many guesses are left (out of 5) and then a new popup window shows a hint.
+If the user guesses incorrectly a popup message shows the following:

 ![Incorrect answer](./images/incorrect.png)